 Students may take 15 credits to earn a graduate certificate on its own or with an additional 15 credits combine the certificate with a MBA.
 No admissions tests are required and financial aid is available for qualified students.

 - Required Courses

 3A basic understanding of legal problems is expanded, analytical ability is developed, and an awareness of the presence of legal problems that surround the businessperson is explored.
 Freedom of choice, taxation, stockholder status, acquisitions and divisions, antitrust, employment, administrative law, and bankruptcy are covered as time allows.
 Prerequisite: Common Professional Component (CPC) competency in Legal Environment.

 3BU 5190 Accounting for ManagersBudgetary accounting and cost accounting including profit planning and control systems, budget process, cost systems, and their managerial applications.
-Prerequisite: demonstration of competency in Financial Accounting.
+Prerequisite: Common Professional Component (CPC) competency in Accounting.

 3BU 5210 Economic AnalysisToday's business climate demands managers who can make decisions involving the best use of an organization's scarce resources under conditions that change rapidly.
 This course demonstrates the power of problem-solving insights and uses a cross-functional approach.
 Topics to be covered include strategic pricing using game theory, forecasting techniques and demand estimation, cost analysis, linear programming and optimization under various market structures.
-Prerequisites: macroeconomics, microeconomics, and statistics competencies or permission of the instructor.
+Prerequisites: Common Professional Component (CPC) competencies in Economics and Quantitative/Statistics.

 3BU 5510 Operations ManagementExamination of the nature and structure of decision-making in the midst of uncertainty.
 Formal techniques for measurement of risks and rewards are applied to case studies based chiefly on production systems.
 Concludes with a survey of current techniques for operations analysis, planning and control.
 Prerequisites: Common Professional Component (CPC) competencies in Management and Quantitative/Statistics.

 3BU 5720 Seminar in Executive ManagementFrom a decision-makers point of view, students will participate in a seminar involving middle and upper-level managerial responsibilities, as well as discussions concerning 'state-of-the-art' methodologies appropriate to all levels of management.
 Case studies and group projects will be combined with informal lectures and discussions involving such areas as strategic planning, action planning techniques, policy-making, managerial ethics, decision-making methods, control systems and the integration of all resources for optimum performance.
-Prerequisite: Basic Management core courses (BU 5190, BU 5120 and BU 5210) and/or commensurate work experience.
+Prerequisites: BU 5190, BU 5120, BU 5210 and Common Professional Component (CPC) competency in Economics.